fsziegler/GTD-Kanban/README.md

 ***Tasks*** are depicted on a moveable medium (e.g., a Post-It for whiteboards and paper, a draggable window in a software UI).
 As a task progresses, it is moved from one column to the next.
 Once a ***task*** is *Done*, it is removed and another placed in the *Ready* column.

 Using GTD, you will likely have a large backlog of ***tasks*** and ***projects***.
 In order to **limit your work in progress**, it is important to identify only a few of these that you can realistically be working on (the authors of "Personal Kanban" recommend starting with three), and then represent these on the Kanban board; these will be the rows that cross the *Ready, Doing, Done* columns.
 The benefit of this approach is that it keeps you focused on a manageable subset of ***tasks*** until they are complete *before* starting in on another one.
 Once one ***task*** is *Done*, it is dropped off the board, and another one brought on.

+###1.3 Executing Engineering Projects
+####1.3.i Make It Work, Make It Right, Make It Fast
+`"Make it work, make it right, make it fast"`

+`--Kent Beck`

+#####Make It Work
+First, **make it work** by creating a prototype with end-to-end functionality that proves the concept is viable.
+This may be buggy and lack many refinements, but it has two advantages:
+ - once complete, the risk of not being able to build the product drops dramatically, and
+ - you have a skeleton of functionality upon which to build.

+#####Make It Right
+Second, **make it right** by
+ - adding all the refinements for a polished product,
+ - thoroughly debugging it, and
+ - implementing best practices to ensure robustness.

+#####Make It Fast
+Third, **make it fast** by
+ - identifying and eliminating bottlenecks, and
+ - improving or replacing components that do not perform as fast as possible.

+You may iterate through the second and third phases any number of times as your refine your product.

+####1.3.ii Reliable, Maintainable, Scalable
+Endeavour to make your products reliable, maintainable, and scalable.
+All three of these will result naturally from the following good design practices.

+#####Architecture
+First, explicitly implement an **architecture** - this is the skeleton in the "make it work" phase.
+Houses have frames, boats have keels, cars have a chassis or cage, and good software has an architecture.
+Architecture is a basic structure to which every component is attached in some way.
+You cannot have a good product with a bad architecture.

+#####Modularity
+Second, practice **modularity**.
+A module is component that has a well-defined purpose and interface, and is reliable.
+Because a module's scope is limited, it is relatively easy to design a set of tests to validate that it works properly.
+Examples include door assemblies for houses, winches for boats, transmissions for cars, and objects in software.

+Practicing modularity may allow you to identify duplicated functionality, which you should then merge into a single module.
+This has two benefits:
+  - you only have to build and maintain a single module, and
+  - if your design changes,
+    - you only have to change a single module, and
+    - you cannot make the error of changing the functionality in one place and not in others.

+For example, it makes sense to have one design (a module) for both front wheels on a car rather than a separate design for each one.

+#####Neat and Clean
+Third, keep your work product **neat and clean**.
+Your desk may be messy, but your work tools, factory floor, and code base should be well organized and structured.
+Your output, be it machined parts, electronic diagrams, or software should look ready for sale.
+Better yet, it should have an identifiable "look and feel".
+All of your code should be well-formatted and follow a uniform coding style.

+#####Best Practices
+Finally, develop and enforce **best practices**.
+With experience, technologists discover that certain ways of doing things work really well, and that others are risky.
+The housing construction, boat-building, automobile, and other industries all have standards that manufacturers adhere to, and many are written into law.
+The software industry is younger and less mature than these other industries, but good standards exist and can prevent hard-to-find bugs.
+A good example of software design guidelines are the [Basics of the Unix Philosophy](http://www.catb.org/esr/writings/taoup/html/ch01s06.html)

 ##2 Use Cases
 Some typical use cases that this tool are intended to address are: